|

 (Agrilus planipennis)

-The invasive destructive insect, Emerald Ash Borer, has been found in nearby states Maryland, New York, and Pennsylvania.
+The invasive destructive insect, Emerald Ash Borer, has been found in New Jersey and nearby states such as Maryland, New York, and Pennsylvania.
+Adult beetles lay eggs in bark crevices, and larvae then burrow under the bark and feed on the cambium, cutting off water and nutrient transport within the tree

 Susceptible Species